 • Limited customization options

 Calendly is a renowned and popular scheduling automation platform that streamlines the process of setting up meetings, eliminating the need for back-and-forth emails.
 Its features allow for easy sharing of availability via email, text, or website integration, and it offers robust security and team management options.
-Lastly, Calendly allows you to categorized events by type, provides usage metrics and you can use it to embed the link directly on your site for easy appointment scheduling.
+Lastly, Calendly allows you to categorize events by type and provides usage metrics.
+You can use it to embed the link directly on your site for easy appointment scheduling.

 Automate your calendars

-The best calendar apps have some features in common: they are easy to use, can be used in multiple devices, they have multiple features for different used cases, are customizable, the events and appointments are simple to share, and they offer essential integration with other services and calendars.
+The best calendar apps have some features in common: they are easy to use, can be used on multiple devices, have multiple features for different used cases, are customizable, the events and appointments are simple to share, and they offer essential integration with other services and calendars.

-On Notion Automations, we offer a service that integrates and automates different services with Notion, one of the most popular productivity suites nowadays.
-Being Google Calendar, Todoist, or any other daily planner app, we invite you to try your first automation and see how you can keep track of your personal and professional tasks and events in a much more efficient way.
+On 2sync, we offer a service that integrates and automates different services with Notion, one of the most popular productivity suites nowadays.
+Being Google Calendar, Todoist, or any other daily planner app, we invite you to try your first automation and see how you can keep track of your personal and professional tasks and events much more efficiently.